Guide to Lake Titicaca

 Another thing I found fascinating is that they have a plant there that they call chujo that they use as a soap by crushing its leaves in water.
 They demonstrated its power by washing a piece of grey wool in a solution of chujo, and wouldn’t you know it, it was white in minutes!
 They threw the leftover water on a plant to demonstrate how there was no harm to the environment.
 If anyone is interested in going in with me on an eco-friendly cleaning product based on chujo, please get in touch!

-Kelly’s Top Tips for Lake Titicaca
+Kelly’s Guide Lake Titicaca

 - Bolivia Hop was fine as an overnight option to get from Cusco to Puno – not as fancy as Exclusiva, but still reasonable.
 We also tagged on our trip from Puno to La Paz onto the same ticket, with a break in the middle for the islands tour.